Mastaba of Kanefer: Mastaba G 2150

 The mastaba was investigated several times starting in 1882, and a more detailed study was carried out by Reisner in 1932-1933.
 The work was resumed again in 1993.
 The floor of the chapel was re-cleared, revealing a rectangular door socket hole just inside the chapel entrance on the north side.
 This allowed the door to swing open to the north against the north wall, providing unobstructed access southwards to the rest of the chapel.

 The mastaba, built of mud bricks measuring 23.3 x 10.4 m, is covered on the outside with grey rubble stones, chapel lined with white limestone has three rooms decorated with reliefs.
 Northern subsidiary niche a monolithic framed stela was inset in the stepped face.

 G 2150 was originally a one-shaft mastaba with chief shaft in medial axis north of the mastaba centre.
-Shaft is sunked in the traditional location north of centre mastaba core.
+Shaft is sunken in the traditional location north of centre mastaba core.
 It takes the form of a typical post-Khufu shaft with corridor and burial chamber to the south shaft, but no portcullis grooves or burial chamber lining.
 Later a secondary shaft was dug south of west of the serdab.
 The northern shaft (2.1x 2.07 m) with a depth of up to 8.5 m was walled with stones and led into a burial chamber (4.5x3.5 m) covered with plaster.
 A sarcophagus covered with plaster and with a flat lid was found there.
 A canopic jar was found near the northern wall.
-Fragments of vessels, pedestals of statues, fragments of wood, coper dished rectangular razors, chisels, small sheet of leaf gold and other objects were scattered around.
+Fragments of vessels, pedestals of statues, fragments of wood, copper dished rectangular razors, chisels, small sheet of leaf gold and other objects were scattered around.
 All artefacts found were deposited in Museum of Fine Arts.